bk20x/Preload/README.md

 # Preload
-### Procedure Macro to parse Json into tables and generate query functions for them at compile time.
+### Procedure and Macro to parse Json into tables and generate query functions for them at compile time.
 ####  Tested in my game with JNA and multiple types